Monday, May 2, 2011

 1969: The great Mercy song "Love (Can Make You Happy)" vaulted from #52 to #15 on this date.

 1969: Now for some good news.
-It was week #4 at the top for "Aquarius"/"Let the Sunshine In" by the Fifth Dimension.
+It was week #4 at the top for "Aquarius"/"Let The Sunshine In" by the 5th Dimension.
 "It's Your Thing" climbed to #2 for the Isley Brothers while the Cowsills found themselves at 3 with "Hair".
-The rest of the Top Ten: "You've Made Me So Very Happy" by Blood, Sweat & Tears at #4, Jerry Butler's "Only the Strong Survive", Booker T & the MG's climbing to #6 with one of rock's all-time great instrumentals, Tommy James & the Shondells moving to position #7 with "Sweet Cherry Wine", another great instrumental, "Hawai'i Five-O" entering the top 10 at #8 for the Ventures, Simon & Garfunkel's classic "The Boxer" moving from 16-9 and Glen Campbell sliding to #10 with "Galveston".
+The rest of the Top 10: "You've Made Me So Very Happy" by Blood, Sweat & Tears at #4, Jerry Butler's "Only The Strong Survive", Booker T & the MG's climbing to #6 with one of rock's all-time great instrumentals, "Time Is Tight", Tommy James & the Shondells moving to position #7 with "Sweet Cherry Wine", another great instrumental, "Hawai'i Five-O" entering the top 10 at #8 for the Ventures, Simon & Garfunkel's classic "The Boxer" moving from 16-9 and Glen Campbell sliding to #10 with "Galveston".

-1971: Led Zeppelin performed "Four Sticks" live for the only time of their career at a show in Denmark.
+1971: Led Zeppelin performed "Four Sticks" live for the only time of their career at K.B.
+Hallen in Copenhagen.

 1975: The Carpenters had yet another #1 Adult Contemporary song (the 12th of their career) with "Only Yesterday".